 I’m a list junkie.
 I make lists just for the fun of crossing things off my lists.
-A few days ago, I was looking through some paperwork and found an old list of Things to Think About.
+A few days ago, I was looking through some paperwork and found an old list I wrote up of Things to Think About.
 Right in the middle, between ‘vitamin D metabolism’ and ‘who/whom?’ is ‘Think about dying.’

 Beware the Blink of an Eye

 Hang on to that and move to television.
 I watch The Americans.
 It’s the best show on TV, but I am a lousy judge – it’s the only show I watch.
 This week, after retiring and working at a life that he felt was important, John Boy from The Waltons, here an FBI station chief, is approached by the bad guys.
-He attempts to flee through a closed glass door, and a shard of glass pierces his stomach.
-He lays there, and in a matter of mere minutes his life and hopes and dreams and loves leak out in a mess on the floor around him.
+He attempts to flee through a closed glass door and a shard of glass pierces his stomach.
+He lays there, and in a matter of mere minutes, his life and hopes and dreams and loves leak out in a mess on the floor around him.
 I turn to my wife: this can happen to any of us at any time.
 One blink, and it’s gone.

-Now, when my kids need me for the fourteenth time, or when my wife wants to watch The Americans, or when the dog stares at me with such a pure love for the alpha male that it’s comical, I try to enjoy the moment knowing that at any minute the bad guys can break in and my world will change.
+Now, when my kids need me for the fourteenth time, or when my wife wants to watch The Americans, or when the dog stares at me with such a pure love for the alpha male that it’s comical, I try to enjoy the moment knowing that at any minute the bad guys can break in and everyone’s world will change.